kabakadev/trivia_app/README.md

 ### Prerequisites

 - Python 3.7+
-- SQLite3 installed on your system, this comes standard with a python installation.
+- SQLite3, this comes standard with the current python version above or the latest python installation .

 ### Installation Steps